AdobeDocs/audience-manager.it-IT/help/using/dil/dil-instance-methods.md

 >[!IMPORTANT]
 >
->* È consigliabile impostare `useCORSOnly: true` solo quando siete certi che i visitatori del sito dispongono di browser che supportano questa funzione.
+>* We recommend that you set `useCORSOnly: true` only when you're sure that your site visitors have browsers that support this feature.
->* Quando `useCORSOnly: true`, [!UICONTROL DIL] non effettuerà chiamate ID da Internet Explorer versione 9 o precedente.
+>* When `useCORSOnly: true`, [!UICONTROL DIL] will not make ID calls from Internet Explorer version 9 or older.
 >